The treatment of feline infectious peritonitis (FIP) in the UK – an update FIP treatment protocols – what’s new?

 NOTE ON WEIGHING CATS: It is very important to weigh cats weekly during treatment, using accurate scales e.g., cat or baby scales.
 Weight gain and/or growth in kittens will occur with successful treatment necessitating an increase in dose to ensure that the dosage of antiviral administered is still appropriate for the type of FIP being treated as in Table 1.
 Not increasing the dose as the kitten grows appears to be one of the most common causes for a poor response to treatment, and treatment failure.

-What should I do in the event of relapse of FIP?
+What should I do in the event of a poor response during treatment or relapse?

 e.g., recurrence or lack of resolution of effusion, pyrexia, development of new ocular or neurological signs, or persistent clinical pathology abnormalities:

-• If relapse occurs during treatment; increase the dosage of GS-441524 (or remdesivir) by 2-3 mg/kg per dose and monitor as above, ensuring treatment is not stopped before the cat has been normal clinically and on clinical pathology for at least 2 weeks.
+- If relapse occurs during treatment; increase the dosage of GS-441524 (or remdesivir) by 5-10 mg/kg/day and consider splitting into twice daily doses if treated orally once daily) and monitor as above, ensuring treatment is not stopped before the cat has been normal clinically and on clinical pathology for at least 2 weeks.
 The increased dosage used will depend on the dosage the cat is on at the time of the relapse, the nature of the relapse and finances, but can be up to that recommended for neurological FIP (see dosage table above) or even higher (please seek guidance when considering this);

 Treatment with EIDD-1931

-• Cats failing to respond to treatment with GS441524 or remdesivir despite adequate dosage (ideally assessed with TDM);
+- Cats failing to respond to treatment with GS-441524 or remdesivir despite adequate dosage (ideally assessed with TDM if possible and available);

 Treatment with feline interferon (IFN), polyprenyl immunostimulant, or mefloquine